Who are you? And who are you becoming?

 There are so many ways to answer the first question of “Who are you?”
 A big part of it is how you define yourself.
 Do you see yourself primarily as your gender, family, work or community role?
 I suspect it’s an AND.
 We are not just one of these things, but rather a blend.
 We are women and men volunteering in the community when we are not nurturing our relationships and working to earn our keep and make an impact.
 This blended definition is often reinforced by the way people in our lives see us.

 To what degree do you allow others to define who you are?
 Often how we see ourselves and allow others to define us becomes entangled.
 There is an interdependence between ourselves and those in our circles.
 We have roles that we expect and others expect us to fill.
 Ideally, these expectations are in alignment to allow for greater satisfaction and happiness for all.

 At the same time, who we are isn’t just about the roles we play.
 Who we are at the Core is why we do these things and what values they represent.

 How we express ourselves is a choice, intentional or otherwise, of what parts of our Core we share with the world.
 There are many among us who are very open and even insistent about sharing their Core to a wide audience.
 Others hold these values and motivations closer to the chest only exposing themselves more fully to their inner circle.
 These choices of expressions are, in and of themselves, value selections.

-Who you are becoming occasionally begs reflection on
+Who are you becoming occasionally begs reflection:

 - How do you need and want to define yourself?